BreachOpen/Chas-Riley/README.md

   - Coursera
   - TryHackMe

-## PORTFOLIO IS STILL IN PROGRESS BELOW THIS POINT
+## PORTIONS OF PORTFOLIO ARE STILL IN PROGRESS BELOW THIS POINT

 # Portfolio Projects
 ## Penetration Testing